 We send personalized data over SMS text to Detroit news consumers.
 The text snapshot below shows what an early interaction between Outlier and a resident looks like from our end.
-If you want to try it yourself txt the word demo to 63735.
+If you want to try it yourself txt the word OUTLIER to 73224.

 After this chatbot driven interaction we invite each of our news consumers to talk directly with a journalist.
 About 40% of our users take us up on this offer.
 They ask questions about housing, taxes, or utilities and we report out the answers for them.
 These conversations drive our deeper-dive accountability and investigative work and are published in community, local, or national news outlets.

 BUT, DOES IT ACTUALLY WORK?